DataSud/Documentation/developpeurs/index.rst

 Support JSONP
 =============

-To cater for scripts from other sites that wish to access the API, the data can be returned in JSONP format, where the JSON data is 'padded' with a function call.
-The function is named in the 'callback' parameter.
-For example:

 Pour répondre aux scripts d'autres sites qui souhaitent accéder à l'API, les données peuvent être renvoyé au format JSONP, où les données JSON sont 'complétées' avec une fonction